apache/pulsar-site/docs/concepts-broker-load-balancing-migration.md

 ## Migrate from extensible to modular broker load balancer

 You can migrate from the extensible to the modular broker load balancer, by manually changing the setting in the broker.conf file.
+During the migration, the lookup and assignment will be redirected to the brokers with the modular load balancer.

 :::note